Freeman family murders

-The Freeman family murders occurred in Salisbury Township, Lehigh County, Pennsylvania on February 26, 1995.
-Two brothers, 17-year-old Bryan Freeman and 16-year-old David Freeman, and their cousin, 18-year-old Nelson "Ben" Birdwell III, brutally murdered the brothers' parents, Brenda and Dennis, and 11-year-old younger brother, Erik, at their family home.
-For several years the brothers had been embracing neo-Nazi culture, though this had escalated in the months leading up to the killings, with them going so far as to tattoo Nazi slogans on their foreheads.
+On February 26, 1995, Bryan and David Freeman murdered their parents, Brenda and Dennis, and their younger brother, Erik, at their family home with the help of their cousin, Ben Birdwell, in Salisbury Township, Lehigh County, Pennsylvania.
+For several years, Bryan and David had been embracing neo-Nazi culture, which escalated in the months leading up to the killings, including tattooing Nazi slogans on their foreheads.
 Both brothers and their cousin were given life sentences without the possibility of parole, though none of the three were convicted in the murder of Erik Freeman.

-It was reported in 2014 that those sentences would be upheld, despite the recent Supreme Court ruling that mandatory life-without-parole sentences were unconstitutional for juveniles convicted of murder.
+In 2014, the sentences were upheld despite the recent Supreme Court ruling that mandatory life-without-parole sentences were unconstitutional for juveniles convicted of murder.
+In February 2024, the Freeman brothers were resentenced to 60 years to life and will become eligible for parole in 2055.

 Background

-Dennis and Brenda Freeman lived in Salisbury Township, Lehigh County, Pennsylvania.
+Dennis and Brenda Freeman lived in Salisbury Township, Pennsylvania.
 Dennis worked as a janitor at a local high school.
 He and his wife Brenda had three sons; the oldest was Bryan, followed by David, and then Erik.
-They were a very religious family and brought up their sons as Jehovah's Witnesses.
+They were a religious family and brought up their sons as Jehovah's Witnesses.
 Bryan and David resented their family lifestyle and turned to neo-Nazism.

 Friends of Brenda spoke of how she was scared of both her older sons.
 Bryan and David shaved their heads, wore military uniforms, and embraced a neo-Nazi subculture.
-Bryan had the word "Berserker" tattooed across his forehead, and David had "Sieg Heil" tattooed above his eyebrows.
+Bryan had the word "Berserker" tattooed across his forehead and David had "Sieg Heil" tattooed above his eyebrows.
 Brenda reportedly telephoned counselors as well as psychologists to ask for advice.
-She managed to convince Bryan and David to attend "anti-skinhead" education sessions run by the police, but ultimately, her efforts to deter them from neo-Nazism failed.
-Bryan had been admitted to hospital for mental illness, and David had been placed in several juvenile facilities as well as receiving treatment for substance abuse.
+She managed to convince Bryan and David to attend "anti-skinhead" education sessions run by the police, but ultimately her efforts to deter them from neo-Nazism failed.
+Bryan had been admitted to hospital for mental illness and David had been placed in several juvenile facilities as well as receiving treatment for substance abuse.

 According to Salisbury police, they had visited the Freeman home a total of five times between 1993 and 1995.
 Police said Bryan had also threatened to kill his parents in an altercation over using the family car.
 Just days before the murders, Bryan had been suspended from Salisbury High School for drawing racist pictures in a book.